XIAM

 ERHAMZ = tweaked version of ERHAM

-This is a derivative of the 'official' version of ERHAM above with tweaks to some FORMAT statements and with additional code for picking out worst lines in the dataset.
+This is a derivative of the 'official' version of ERHAM_v16g_R3 above with tweaks to some FORMAT statements and with additional code for picking out worst lines in the dataset.

 All modifications are marked with the string ! zk in the comment columns.

-The executable is for a Pentium IV as generated by the Intel Visual Fortran Compiler ver.9.1, using the options :
+The executable is generated by the Intel Visual Fortran Compiler ver.11, using the options :

 LINERH = LIN to ERHam converter